+What do you need to make slime?
 It doesn’t take many items to make this classic recipe (sometimes called Gak).
 Just a few ingredients you probably have in your pantry and you can make this super stretchy fluffy concoction!
 What a great kids activity.

 This recipe calls for: